Tytan888/MSARCH3-MP/README.md

 ## Overview of the Project

 This project focuses on automatically segmenting sentences into meaningful multiword expressions (MWEs) such as “looked up” or “take off,” which traditional word-by-word processing fails to capture.
 Existing work on MWE segmentation is limited and does not explore parallelization.
 This project accelerates MWE detection by parallelizing both the lookup-table construction and the dynamic programming algorithm using CUDA, aiming to significantly reduce the O(n²) runtime of current approaches.

+## Project Presentation & Demo

+We have prepared a **short recorded presentation and demonstration** of our project.
+You can view it here: [Watch the Presentation & Demo](https://drive.google.com/file/d/1cGnBCg4dX4wOz6MsdRu4y6Ue9djnsRNv/view?usp=sharing)

 ## Task: Minimum Multiword Expression (MWE) Segmentation